For a more detailed care guide

 Shavings: This is your preference, but do not use cedar or pine shavings.
-They have been known to cause respiratory problem in hedgehogs.
+They have been known to cause respiratory problems in hedgehogs.
 We prefer fleece or paper bedding.
-Check out section below for more information on fleece.
+Check out the section below for more information on the fleece.

 Hut: Get a plastic hut or wooden hut for your hedgehog to hide and sleep in.
 Something that can be washed and sanitized.
-This is a must since they are nocturnal and need a dark place to sleep in during the day.
+This is a must since they are nocturnal and need a dark place to sleep during the day.

 Wheel: Wire wheels catch on toenails and will tear them off, even causing nerve damage to a hedgehog's feet in the process.
 Only use solid, plastic wheels like Comfort Wheels.
 There are many wheels available from the Comfort Wheels to the Silent Spinners to the Carolina Storm Wheels so research your wheels and make sure they fit you and your pet's needs.
 The wheel must be at least 12".
 It will look big, but your baby will grow into it!

 Litter box: Some hedgehogs take to the litter box, others do not.
 Tonto used the litter box and Minnie would not.
 It just depends on your hedgehog.
 If you choose to use a litter box, get a ferret corner litter box and use non-clumping litter, and preferably unscented litter.
 You can buy some cheap litter from the grocery store.
 We use Tidy cat's non-clumping litter (yellow bag).

 ** Heating pads can be safe, BUT they can cause burns if they get too hot!
 We recommend a heating lamp with a ceramic bulb over a heating pad or space heater. **